Zubenna/my-bookstore-project/README.md

 # Bookstore CMS Project
-This project entails building the frontend of a Bookstore application.
+This project entails building the front end of a Bookstore application.
 This application helps the user to organize and manage books in their bookstore.
 The stages of development are covered in the milestone below.

 ### Milestone 1
 This involves setting up the project files and directories.
 Installed all required packages and hosting the app on Heroku.